 The governing structure of the organisation (including its management and the staff as a whole) has to consider how it will meet the challenge of integrating a feminist perspective in the organisation.
-Organising yourselves also means investing in organisational culture shifts and resourcing feminist interventions
+Organising yourselves also means investing in organisational culture shifts and resourcing feminist interventions.

-LESSON: A gender and diversity policy or a feminist power.
+LESSON: A gender and diversity policy or a feminist policy will not fix an organisation's problems of power.
 Policy is important, but it simply codifies what we are already committed to.
-Feminist action supported by an accountability and transparency related to power and authority.
+Feminist action supported by an accountability and transparency policy is what will fix the organisation's problems related to power and authority.